-Please note wiring polarity.
-Reverse connection will damage internal components of FACP.
-Do not make the final battery connections until installation is completed.
+Note: Do not make the final battery connections until the installation is completed.

 4.4.3 Connection of Peripheral Devices

 Caution: Do not connect power to your device until you have completed all input and output connections.
 Failure to do so may result in injury!